 Méribel’s combination of extensive pistes, sunny orientation and family-friendly infrastructure make it one of the most popular ski resorts on the planet.
-The means when looking for a property for sale in Méribel, you need to understand each of the five villages and what they have to offer as well as the many different areas inside of each.
+When choosing a property for sale in Méribel, you will find that its five villages are just as diverse as the ski domain it sits within as each village offers a unique atmosphere and experience.
 Discover our unique portfolio of handpicked Méribel properties, including the very best ski chalets and the most stylish apartments – each one selected by our team of Méribel property experts with decades of experience in guiding buyers through this competitive property market.

 Join our webinar to learn how Alpe d'Huez has evolved, explore our best property opportunities there and discover what's next for this popular dual-season resort.

 Thurs 11 March, 1:00pm (GMT).

 Buying a Property in Méribel with Alice Autran Garcia, Athena Advisers.

 There are plenty of reasons to buy a property for sale in Méribel, not least it’s pretty, chalet-style architecture, wooded surroundings, and friendly village atmosphere.
 However, its main reason is its central position in France’s huge Les Trois Vallées ski area.

 Méribel has discrete, bourgeois charm even though it was actually created by a British skier almost a century ago.
 You can spend all day practicing all kinds of alpine sports as well as snowmobiling, snow-shoeing or mountain hiking as well as ice skating.

 With a full array of family-friendly facilities and a sporty but calmer atmosphere than neighbouring Courchevel, Méribel is a popular choice for both ski property investors looking to buy a chalet or apartment, and those looking for a base in Les Trois Vallées.